Washington to tax digital ads and tech services

 Temporary staffing is the provision of workers to other businesses on a contract or fee basis.
 This does not include providing workers to qualifying hospitals.

-Exclusions from retail sales tax.
-Advertising, data processing, and digital automated services that involve human effort remain exempt if the sale is between members of an affiliate group.
+Advertising, data processing, and digital automated services that involve human effort remain exempt from retail sales tax if the sale is between members of an affiliate group.

-Telehealth services are also excluded from DAS (and therefore taxation) under SB 5814.
+Telehealth services are also excluded from DAS (and therefore taxation) under ESSB 5814.
+See this interim guidance for more details.

 What exclusions are being eliminated?